Northern Rockhopper Penguin vs Royal Penguin

 Which is bigger, Northern Rockhopper Penguin or Royal Penguin?

-The Royal Penguin is larger, standing up to 76cm tall compared to the Northern Rockhopper Penguin's 58cm.
+The Royal Penguin is larger, standing up to 76 cm tall and weighing up to 8 kg.
+The Northern Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Northern Rockhopper Penguin or Royal Penguin?